KostasValeckas/BarchelorThesisFiles/PypeIt files/readme.txt

 PypeIt setup files used to test PypeIt on GW170817  X-Shooter data, for different dates of observation.

-The rebinned data is available in this repository, in the rebinned directory.
+The rebinned data are made available in this repository, in the rebinned directory.

 All raw data can be found at: